Exponential and Logarithmic Functions

 Why study exponential and logarithmic functions?

-There are many things that grow exponentially, for example population, compound interest and charge in a capacitator.
+There are many quantities that grow exponentially.
+Some examples are population, compound interest and charge in a capacitor.

 An understanding of exponential growth is essential if you want to be comfortably rich later on...